shaneholloman/markdown-moose/README.md

 Markdown Moose is a VSCode Extension that enhances your Markdown workflow.
 It uses a plugin-based architecture where each feature is a plugin that can be loaded by the extension.

-## Features
+## Features Added

-### 📥 Image Downloader Plugin (Built-in)
+### 📥 Image Downloader Plugin

 - Automatically downloads images from your Markdown files
 - Saves images locally in the same directory as your Markdown file
 - Updates image links to use relative paths
 - Shows download progress with a sleek progress indicator

+### 🔤 Image Alt Plugin

+- Automatically generates meaningful alt text for images based on context
+- Uses nearest heading above the image as alt text
+- Falls back to page title or file type if no nearby heading
+- Handles duplicate images with numbered alt texts
+- Configurable to preserve or overwrite existing alt text

+### 📝 More Plugins Coming Soon

+Please feel free to suggest new features or create your own plugins.

 ## Usage

 1. Open a Markdown file
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Type "Moose" and select "Moose: Download Images from Markdown"
+3. Type "Moose" to see available commands:
+   - Select "Moose: Download Images from Markdown" to download and organize images
-4. Watch as Markdown Moose downloads your images and updates the links
+   - Select "Moose: Update Image Alt Text" to generate contextual alt text for images

 ## Configuration